 4.5.15 Existing secondary education in North Kensington serves the Catholic community.
 This new academy will mean that those pupils who currently have to travel out of the Borough to school will be able to go to school locally.
 This has a significant impact on educational achievement.
-Pupils who travel out of Borough have a noticeably lower GCSE score.
-A bid for central government funding for the school is planned to be made in 2009/2010.

-16 The Housing Revenue Account is the specific account that by law funds improvements to Council owned property
+17 The Housing Revenue Account is the specific account that by law funds improvements to Council owned property